ibm-cloud-docs/cephaas/setup-terraform.md

 {: shortdesc}

 ## Installing Terraform and configuring resources
 {: #install-terraform}

-_**NOTE**: The following example is specific to Key Protect.
-Work with your development team to update the steps in this example for your service.
-It is IMPORTANT that you document how to create an instance of your service and assign an access policy in IAM to your service.
-Most IAM-enabled services use the `ibm_resource_instance` Terraform resource to create a service instance.
-Because these services share the same Terraform resource, you must make sure that you document ALL supported configurations that are specific to your service.
-If your service does not require an instance to be created first, such as in {{site.data.keyword.containerlong_notm}}, document how to create the most common resource instead (e.g. cluster).
-These services usually have dedicated resources in Terraform that you must use.
-For example, to create an {{site.data.keyword.containerlong_notm}} cluster, you use the `ibm_container_cluster` Terraform resource.
-Make sure that it is clear to the user what configuration parameters are supported for your service and how the user can retrieve supported values._

 Before you can create an authorization by using Terraform, make sure that you have completed the following: